chestharastan/face_recognition_system/README.md

-Your README is already good 👍 — it just needs **grammar fixes, clearer explanations, and a cleaner structure** so it looks professional on GitHub.

-Below is a **cleaned and improved version** while keeping your idea.

----

 # Face Recognition System

 This project captures a user's face from a camera and identifies the person using two different approaches: